Cambrai: Business and shops

 The Central Hospital of Cambrai, the commune of Cambrai, Auchan, Les Papillons blancs, Cora, TANIS (chemistry, rubber, plastic), the Compagnie des Engrenages et Réducteurs Messiaen Durand (mechanical equipment) and the departmental fire and rescue service were, in order, the eight major employers in the town, in 2008.

 Perspectives

-The future Seine-Scheldt link, the commissioning of which is scheduled for 2016, is today one of the most promising elements of economic development to the city and the area of Cambrai.
-The multimodal platform of activities of Marquion, 10 km west of Cambrai and on 156 ha, should be employed to host European logistics and distribution centres and agro-food industries.
+The future Seine-Scheldt link, the commissioning of which is scheduled for 2016, is a projected component of economic development for the city and the area of Cambrai.
+The multimodal platform of activities of Marquion, located 10 km west of Cambrai and covering an area of 156 ha, is intended to accommodate European logistics and distribution centres as well as agro-food industries.

 Income of the population and taxation

 In 2009, the median taxable household income was €15,302, which ranks Cambrai at 25,917th place among the 31,604 communes with more than 50 households in metropolitan France.

 In 2008, 263 Cambrai tax households performed the solidarity tax on wealth, for a mean wealth of €1.665 million and an average tax amount of €5,017.